The Smartest States in the US

 Census data indicates that the highest rate of bachelor’s degree holders (meaning those whose highest level of educational achievement is an undergrad degree) is in Colorado, where 26% of residents have a bachelor’s degree.

-Whether they’re earning a master’s degree, such as an MBA, or are attending law school or medical school, the U.S. Department of Education reported that about 3 million people were enrolled in post-baccalaureate degree programs in the fall of 2017.
-Enrollment in such programs has climbed by 39% since 2000 and is expected to rise even further in the years to come.
+Whether they’re earning a Master’s degree, such as an MBA, or are attending law school or medical school, the U.S. Department of Education reported that since 2000, there has been a 39 percent increase in people enrolled in post-baccalaureate degree programs.
+Enrollment in such programs is expected to rise even further in the years to come.

 Perhaps not surprisingly, the District of Columbia has the highest concentration of residents 25 and older with graduate or professional degrees.
 Given its small population and focus on lawmaking as a profession, about 1 in 3 people D.C. residents in that age group have a graduate, medical or law degree.
 Our analysis looked only at those 25 and older who have such degrees, so no doubt that figure is even higher when looking at all adults.